Bopified/ToyBattlesHQ/README.md

 # Microvolts Emulator 2.0 is available!

-🚀 After a year of development, the latest version of the emulator is now publicly available!
+🚀 After three years of continuous development—and one intense year focused on the 1.0 to 2.0 refactor—the latest version of the emulator is now publicly available!
 The entire project has been thoroughly refactored to improve clarity, maintainability, and overall structure.
 Numerous bugs have been fixed, and most previously missing features are now fully functional.

 🙏 A special thanks to the community—especially those who actively contributed through the ToyBattles project—for your invaluable support, testing, and feedback throughout the development process.